 If your PDF uses RGB colours, it must be converted to CMYK before it can be printed correctly.
-Here is how to do it — and what to watch out for.
+Here is how to do it — and what to watch out for, since a careless conversion can look worse than letting the print shop handle it automatically.

 Why RGB Must Be Converted